-Most corporate websites have some sort of hero element on them, usually an animated banner to draw attention to the home page.
+Most corporate websites have hero banners on them, which are usually visual animations used to draw attention to the home page.
 These components can be very effective or fall completely flat, depending on the strategy behind them.
 In this post I’ll show you how to write them from concept to finished piece, and provide you with a hero banner copywriting template to download.

 Team Up With Your Designer

-The first step is to team up with a dedicated HTML5 or Flash designer.
-This person is often also the website designer, but can sometimes be solely dedicated to Flash or HTML5 production.
-You will be working closely together, so it’s a good idea to make sure each of you has either a copy of the agency creative brief or has been briefed by the company on the goals and objectives of the piece.
-It’s critical that both parties are on the same page, so make sure you and your designer both know what’s going on.
+The first step is to team up with a dedicated designer.
+Besides design skills, this person should also be comfortable with front-end HTML5 and CSS3 production.
+You will be working closely together, so it’s a good idea to make sure each of you has either 1) a copy of the agency creative brief or 2) been briefed personally by the company on the goals and objectives of the piece.
+It’s critical that you both are on the same page, so make sure you and your designer know what’s going on.

 Use A Template To Separate Visual Descriptions From Copy

 When the copy template is completed, it’s the designer’s turn to transform each concept into a PDF storyboard with proposed images.
 There’s usually a lot of back and forth at this point, since using actual images can often inspire added refinements.
-When everyone agrees they’re an internal work of art, it’s time to present to the client.
+When everyone agrees intertnally that the client’s goals have been met, it’s time to present your storyboards to them.

 Eventually your client will approve the storyboard and it’s time to build the actual banner.
 And that’s another blog post entirely.
 Probably a guest post.